secretflow/secretflow/docs/getting_started/deployment.md

 ray start --head --node-ip-address="ip" --port="port" --include-dashboard=False --disable-usage-stats
 ```
 Head node starts successfully if you see "Ray runtime started." in the screen output.
-So far, Alice's Ray cluster has been successfully built.
+So far, Bob's Ray cluster has been successfully built.

 Then `bob` initializes SecretFlow with a cluster config almost same as `alice` except for `self_party` and ray address and runs the code.